 Basilique du Sacre-Coeur (Basilica of the Sacred Heart of Jesus), Paris (must see)

+The idea to build the basilica came in the aftermath of the Franco-Prussian War of 1870-1871 (resulting in a humiliating defeat for France), followed by the brief and bloody Paris Commune period.
 Many in France, particularly conservative Catholics, viewed these events as moral failures of the nation.
-They believed that the country's suffering was divine punishment for what they saw as the growing secularization and moral decay of French society in the decades following the French Revolution.
+They believed it was a divine punishment for what they saw as the growing secularization and moral decay of French society in the decades following the French Revolution.

-The construction began in 1875 and was completed in 1914, although the consecration of the basilica was delayed until the end of World War I in 1919.
+The construction spanned from 1875 to 1914 under the supervision of various architects.
+The basilica's consecration was delayed until the end of World War I, in 1919.

 Tip:

-You will need a level of fitness to climb the stairs.
-Alternately, you can hop on the free mini-train which starts from opposite the Windmill Theater in Montmartre and stops behind Sacré-Coeur Basilica.
+You will need a level of fitness to climb the stairs from the base of Montmartre to the Sacred Heart Basilica.
+Alternatively, you can hop on the free mini-train which starts from opposite the Windmill Theater and stops behind the basilica.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Paris.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.